 The full board meets formally on a quarterly basis and informally where relevant throughout the year.
-Relevant executive directors sit on and attend the regular operational board meetings for the group’s two operating divisions.
-Agendas for these meetings formalise the matters reserved for decision by the respective boards with papers circulated in advance for consideration and comment.
+Agendas for these meetings formalise the matters reserved for decision by the board with papers circulated in advance for consideration and comment.
 Meetings are structured to allow for the open discussion and debate of the key issues.

 The audit committee has two members, each of whom is an independent, non-executive director and at least one member has recent and relevant financial experience.
 The current members of the committee are Graham McInnes as the Chairman and John May.